rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Here is the argument: the original idea in GLOM was that at the highest level of the GLOM there is a single representation, which represents the scene level information.
 So if you took images, say mona sparrow at your home, and mona sparrow in your school, the network will be able to understand the difference between the home and school.
 But, in practice, it seems very difficult to converge on a scene representation.
 This is also the reason why the research between  the computer graphics community (aka those neural fields) and perception community is split.
 The rendering community just focuses on rendering: how to model radiance fields.
 Their representation just keeps <b>changing </b> with the viewpoint.
 On the other hand, the perception community does not give a shit about radiance fields: they only model first four levels of glom, i.e. the object level.
 Not the last one.

 Now, we shall talk about another concept called  <b> The information bottleneck </b> principle.
 If you look at the figure, you will see there are equal number of arrows at each level (i.e. 6 arrows per level).
 This means that when information (aka mona sparrow) tokens are fed into the network, they travel through allll these levels and somehow result in these arrows.
-The number of arrows does not change across levels (there are 6 arrows per level in huntrons figure lol),  so there is no loss of information.
+The number of arrows does not change across levels (there are 6 arrows per level in Hintons figure lol),  so there is no loss of information.
 There is no  downsampling like the one which occurs in CNNs.

 The next insight in APM is as follows: <b> Each of the levels of the GLOM system corresponds to a different layer of the VIT, aka transformer </b>.
 This assumption works in practice, because in the transformer there is no bottleneck problem: there is no upsampling or downsampling of the input tokens.
-That remains faithful to the figure that huntron drew.
+That remains faithful to the figure that Hinton drew.
 Lolzy.
 We have marked that <b> L layers of a transformer (VIT) on the Y axis </b> in glom's figure.

 Ok, so now we need to learn all these arrows.
 Sometimes they are all red, sometimes they are black, and sometimes blue lol.
 So, how to learn them.
 Well, the answer is very simple. <b> Don't learn them lol </b>.
 They are already present in a transformer like Dinov2.
 Here is a figure that i stole from Shir Amir's paper yo:
 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->